wombatpiobair/suse-benchmark/tsBenchmark/README.md

 > tsBenchmark -pds -c8 -t10 -i100 http://myurl.com:8080
 ```

-The above command will calculate all permutations, distances, and shortest distance for 8 cities using 10 threads
+The above command will calculate all permutations, distances, and shortest distance for 8 cities using 10 parallel
-and will loop through all the requests 100 times hitting a host at myurl.com on port 8080
+threads and will loop through all the requests 100 times hitting a host at myurl.com on port 8080